Louisvdw/dbus-serialbattery/docs/docs/general/install.md

 1. Download and copy the [latest release](https://github.com/Louisvdw/dbus-serialbattery/releases) `venus-data.tar.gz` to the root of a USB flash drive that is in FAT32 format (a SD card is also an option for GX devices, but not for Raspberry Pi).

+2. OPTIONAL: Create a `config.ini` file in the root of your USB flash drive with your custom settings.
+Put `[DEFAULT]` in the first line of the file and add all the values you want to change below.
+You only have to insert the values you want to change, all other values are fetched from the `config.default.ini`.
+In the [`config.default.ini`](https://github.com/Louisvdw/dbus-serialbattery/blob/jkbms_ble/etc/dbus-serialbattery/config.default.ini) you find all possible settings that you can copy over and change.

+   > If you put a `config.ini` in the root of the USB flash drive, then an existing `config.ini` will be overwritten.

-2. Plug the flash drive/SD into the Venus device and reboot.
+3. Plug the flash drive/SD into the Venus device and reboot.
 It will automatically extract and install to the correct locations and try the driver on any connected devices.

-3. Reboot the GX (in the Remote Console go to `Settings` &rarr; `General` &rarr; `Reboot?`).
+4. Reboot the GX (in the Remote Console go to `Settings` &rarr; `General` &rarr; `Reboot?`).

 ### Install over SSH